A wife approaches her husband about couples’ therapy in Houston, a fight ensues because the husband gets defensive about their relationship.

 A husband approaches his wife about the same thing, the wife gets happy because she thinks that a therapist can “fix” her husband.

 Both of these scenarios are quite typical of the clients we see at couples’ therapy in our Houston center.
 The reason for these typical reactions to therapy is due to the stigma and false impressions that still surround counseling and therapy.
-Here are the top 10 misconceptions that we experience most often at the center for couple’s therapy in Houston.
+Here are the top 10 misconceptions that we experience most often at the center for couples counseling Houston.

 1. Therapy Will Guarantee That Things Will Get Fixed